sethlans01/Windows-Service/README.md

 __Kill a service:__ ``taskkill /PID SERVICE_PID /F``

-_Note: if the start type can also be auto._
+_Note: the start type can also be auto._